-- Article 133 (1) Provisions of Articles 5, 6, 9 through 12, Article 13, paragraph (1), Article 14, and Articles 42 through 44 apply mutatis mutandis to specialized training colleges, and the provisions of Article 105 apply mutatis mutandis to specialized training colleges with post-secondary courses.
-In this case, the term "to the Minister of Education, Culture, Sports, Science and Technology in the case of a private university or college of technology (KOSEN), and to the prefectural governor in the case of a private school other than a university or college of technology (KOSEN)" in Article 10 shall be deemed to be replaced with "to the prefectural governor"; the term "any school listed in the items of Article 4, paragraph (1)" and the term "a person prescribed in the items of the same paragraph" in the same paragraph shall be deemed to be replaced with "a specialized training college established by a municipality (This includes public university corporations established independently by municipalities or in cooperation with other municipalities.) or a private specialized training college" and "the prefectural board of education or prefectural governor," respectively; the term "the person" in item (ii) of the same Article shall be deemed to be replaced with "said prefectural board of education or prefectural governor"; and the term "a school other than a university or college of technology(KOSEN) established by a municipality" and the term "a private school other than a university or college of technology(KOSEN)" in Article 14 shall be deemed to be replaced with "a specialized training college that is established by a municipality (This includes public university corporations established independently by municipalities or in cooperation with other municipalities.)" and "a private specialized training college," respectively. - (2) When the prefectural board of education or the prefectural governor is to give disposition under Article 13, paragraph (1) as applied mutatis mutandis pursuant to the preceding paragraph, it must notify the management of the relevant specialized training college, in writing, accompanied by the reason for this.
+Article 133 (1) Articles 5, 6, 9 through 12, Article 13, paragraph (1), Article 14, and Articles 42 through 44 applies mutatis mutandis to specialized training colleges, and Article 105 apply mutatis mutandis to specialized training colleges with post-secondary courses.
+In this case, the term "to the Minister of Education, Culture, Sports, Science and Technology in the case of a private university or college of technology, and to the prefectural governor in the case of a private school other than a university or college of technology" in Article 10 is deemed to be replaced with "to the prefectural governor"; the term "any school listed in the items of Article 4, paragraph (1)" and the term "a person prescribed in the items of that paragraph" in the same paragraph is deemed to be replaced with "a specialized training college established by a municipality (this includes public university corporations established independently by municipalities or in cooperation with other municipalities) or a private specialized training college" and "the prefectural board of education or prefectural governor," respectively; the term "the person" in item (ii) of the same Article is deemed to be replaced with "the relevant prefectural board of education or prefectural governor"; and the term "a school other than a university or college of technology established by a municipality" and the term "a private school other than a university or college of technology" in Article 14 is deemed to be replaced with "a specialized training college that is established by a municipality (this includes public university corporations established independently by municipalities or in cooperation with other municipalities.)" and "a private specialized training college," respectively.

+(2) When the prefectural board of education or the prefectural governor is to give disposition under the provisions of Article 13, paragraph (1) as applied mutatis mutandis pursuant to the preceding paragraph, it must notify the management of the relevant specialized training college, in writing, accompanied by the reason for this.